-A professional development (PD) plan is a confidential document nurses create that guides and records the activities they undertake to meet the BCCNP Standards of Practice for their nursing designation, as well as their employer's expectations.
+A professional development (PD) plan is a confidential document nurses create that guides and records the activities they undertake to meet the BCCNM standards of practice for their nursing designation, as well as their employer's expectations.

 Creating a professional development plan is one way nurses indicate to the public that they are maintaining their competence to practise and take their professional development obligation seriously.
 This commitment is an important part of being a self-regulating professional.

-Nurses are expected to keep supporting records to document their compliance with BCCNM's annual quality assurance program requirements for at least three years after the end of each calendar year, in accordance with section 155 of BCCNM's bylaws.
+Nurses are expected to keep supporting records to document their compliance with BCCNM's annual quality assurance (QA) program requirements for at least three years after the end of each calendar year, in accordance with section 155 of BCCNM's bylaws.

-Nurses are welcome to use and include the PD activities they complete to meet employer requirements in their BCCNP PD plan.
+Nurses are welcome to use and include the PD activities they complete to meet employer requirements in their BCCNM PD plan.
 These PD activities should be applied to the learning needs the nurse has identified through their self-assessment and peer feedback they receive.

 The foundation of a professional development plan is self-assessment and peer feedback: this is how nurses will identify the areas they want to focus on.